syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/find-and-replace.md

 ## Search

-The `Search` module of document editor exposes the following APIs:
+The `Search` module of Document Editor exposes the following APIs:

 |API Name|Type |Description|
 |---|---|---|